- 10 cups popped popcorn

-- Transfer to two greased 13x9-in. baking pans.
-Bake at 200° 45 minutes, stirring once.
+- Transfer to two greased 13-in. x 9-in. baking pans.
+Bake at 200° for 45 minutes, stirring once.
 Remove from pans and place on waxed paper to cool.
 Break into clusters.
 Store in airtight containers.
 Yield: 2-1/2 quarts.

 "This is the best ever.
 I use to make a big batch of this for the kids in the family and they would hide from there moms and dads.
 This is in my Land o Lakes cookbook 1992 pg 492Now as a grandmother I hand it out to the grandchildren.
 Yes they hide it too.Great as a Christmas gift for teachers.
 Injoy !
 Grandmakitty3"

 "I have made this for the last two Christmases for gifts, but I have to make extra because we eat so much of it before it is packaged.
 I am thinking I might make it for Halloween also."

 "YUM!!
 This recipe is simple to make and tastes just like Fisher's popcorn we get at the beach in Ocean City, MD.
 Makes great Christmas gifts."

 "I started making this last year and will make this every Christmas.
 This is easy and delicious.
 My only issue is that the caramel doesn't stick really well to the nuts, so most of them end up settling in the bottom of the container.
 I like it without nuts too, so I may just leave them out completely from now on."